Peer Review Policy

 Rejection Without External Review

 If the area editor believes the submission has less than a 50% chance of being accepted, s/he rejects the submission without sending it out to external referees.
-The area editor should do so within two weeks of submission, except in the case of unusually long or difficult manuscripts.
+The area editor should do so within three weeks of submission, except in the case of unusually long or difficult manuscripts.

 Approximately two thirds of all submissions will be rejected without external review.
 While the area editor is free to provide feedback to the author(s), this is not mandatory.
 The area editor only has to briefly justify the decision to reject without external review.